Sunshine Fest 2026

 How do we mitigate the harm of unduly burdensome requests on agencies without restricting the flow of information?
 Solutions will be laid out from a two-year study, and then audience members will get to vote on the best ones and suggest others.
 We also learn from the UK – one of the first countries to address vexatious requests by statute.

-- Warren Seddon, director of FOI and Transparency, United Kingdom Information Commissioner’s Office
+- Warren Seddon, director of FOI and Transparency, United Kingdom Information Commissioner’s Office (Link: examples of how UK handles it)

 Court transparency